 Even then, only a small percentage of cells are infected and repaired (remember these therapeutic viruses can’t replicate to infect other cells).
 Moreover, benefits of viral gene therapy are short-lived, as the “repaired” cells age, die and are replaced by genetically unmodified cells.

 A promising solution to these challenges is to find and genetically modify stem cells, those cells that will continue to divide and replenish the body’s cells for the rest of the patient’s life.
 Genetically modified stem cells can be returned to the patient’s body and have the potential to supply and replenish genetically modified blood cells and tissues for the rest of the patient’s life.

 One technology developed in recent years, and being widely adopted in research labs around the world, is CRISPR-Cas9 technology, and variants.
 CRISPR stands for Clustered Regularly Interspersed Short Palindromic Repeats and functions as a library of foreign DNA samples that represent viruses or pathogens that could harm a bacterial species.
 Cas9 is a protein enzyme that binds short RNAs made from the CRISPR gene library.
 Cas9 bound to a short RNA can recognize corresponding DNA sequences that match the CRISPR RNAs, after which Cas9 will cleave or cut the DNA, causing a DNA break.
 This discovery of CRISPR-Cas9 from bacteria generated a molecular technology that enables researchers to delete, add, or replace particular bits of DNA in a cell.
-Human genome editing may be less controversial than human genetic modification, because no non-human DNA is added.

 Here is a TED talk video by Jennifer Doudna, one of the developers of CRISPR technology and a winner of the 2020 Nobel Prize for Chemistry: